digithed/fooD/README.md

 ![](https://github.com/digithed/fooD/blob/master/media/r4.gif)

-### Look at your own restaurant history and find your favorite spots on the map again
+### Restaurants you like will be broadcasted to your friends as well as saved to your own viewable history.
+Go and find your favorite spots on the map again

 ![](https://github.com/digithed/fooD/blob/master/media/r5.gif)